 (But, as we will explain in more detail below, there is a limit to how much the angle of attack can be increased.
 At an angle of about 15° the air can no longer follow the surface on top of the wing; this is called the critical angle of attack.)

 In summary: at small angles, the ones used for normal flying, on increasing the angle of attack, both lift and drag increase.
 But, an increase beyond the critical angle leads to marked decrease in lift and increased drag.

 The amount of Lift depends on the airspeed and the angle of attack.
 When flying straight in a heavy two-seater glider at a normal constant airspeed, your angle of attack will be around 7°.
 And what happens to your angle of attack if you fly the same two-seater glider solo at the same airspeed?
 If Weight decreases, the Total Reaction (TR) will decrease, therefore you need less Lift.
 To fly at the same airspeed with a lower weight, your angle of attack will be smaller to balance Lift and Weight.

 ANGLE OF ATTACK AND AIRSPEED

 Let us suppose you are flying with your instructor in a two-seater glider and you need to reduce your airspeed.
-What happens to your angle of attack?
-The higher the airspeed the more Lift will be generated on a wing.
-So if you lower the airspeed the wing is producing less lift and you need to increase the angle of attack to generate the required amount of Lift to balance the Weight.
+What should you do with your angle of attack?
+If it stays the same, the lower airspeed means less lift, so to maintain enough lift to balance the weight, a greater angle will be needed.

 The principles of flight are based on basic aerodynamic laws.
-The same laws apply to a 1931 Grunau Baby made of pipes, wood and linen as on a modern high-tech glider like the Jonker Sailplanes 1 built out of aramid and carbon fibres.
+The same laws apply to a 1931 Slingsby made of tubes, wood and linen as to a modern high-tech glider like the Duo Discus built out of glass and carbon fibres.